From Empty Suit to Authentic Life

 But internally, something didn’t align.

-Over time, the pressure of responsibility, combined with perfectioism and people-pleasing patterns, created a constant underlying strain.
+Over time, the pressure of responsibility, combined with perfectionism and people-pleasing patterns, created a constant underlying strain.

 I became increasingly anxious, exhausted and disconnected, though I continued to function.